jkkelly/BORICE.genomic.v3/README.md

 ----------------

-The AYMMr.tar.gz is bundle containing the AYMMr.py SNP filtering program in addition to two sample input files.
+AYMMr.tar.gz is a bundle containing the AYMMr.py SNP filtering program and two sample input files.
 The command line usage for these test inputs is:

 python AYMMr.py GL.example.txt key.example.txt